-Step Description 4 Deploy the target Web Service as usual.
-See "Deploying and Undeploying WebLogic Web Services" in Programming WebLogic Web Services Using JAX-WS .
+Step Description 1 Create a new JWS file, or update an existing one, Use your favorite IDE or text editor.
+See Section 4.4, "Programming Guidelines for Target Web Service". that implements the target Web Service.
+Note: The JWS file that implements the target Web Service invokes one or more callback methods of the callback Web Service.
+However, the step that describes how to program the callback Web Service comes later in this procedure.
+For this reason, programmers typically program the three JWS files at the same time, rather than linearly as implied by this procedure.
+The steps are listed in this order for clarity only.
+2 Update your build.xml file to include a call to the jwsc Ant task to compile the target JWS file into a Web Service.
+See Section 4.7, "Updating the build.xml File for the Target Web Service".
+3 Run the Ant target to For example: build the target Web Service. prompt> ant build-target 4 Deploy the target Web Service as usual.
+See "Deploying and Undeploying WebLogic Web Services" in Oracle Fusion Middleware Getting Started With JAX-WS Web Services for Oracle WebLogic Server.
 5 Create a new JWS file, or update an existing one, that implements the client Web Service.
 It is assumed that the client Web Service is deployed to a different WebLogic Server instance from the one that hosts the target Web Service.
-See "Programming Guidelines for the Callback Client Web Service" on page 4-6.
+See Section 4.5, "Programming Guidelines for the Callback Client Web Service".
 6 Create the JWS file that implements the callback Web Service.
-See "Programming Guidelines for the Callback Web Service" on page 4-8.
+See Section 4.6, "Programming Guidelines for the Callback Web Service".
 7 Update the build.xml file that builds the client Web Service.
 The jwsc Ant task that builds the client Web Service also compiles CallbackWS.java and includes the class file in the WAR file using the Fileset Ant task element.
 For example: <clientgen packagename="jaxws.callback.client.add" type="JAXWS" wsdl="\${awsdl}"></clientgen> <clientgen packagename="jaxws.callback.client.target" type="JAXWS" wsdl="\${twsdl}"></clientgen> <fileset dir="."> <include name="CallbackWS.java"></include> </fileset> 8 Run the Ant target to build the client and callback Web Services.
 For example: prompt> ant build-caller 9 Deploy the client Web Service as usual.
-See "Deploying and Undeploying WebLogic Web Services" in Programming WebLogic Web Services Using JAX-WS.
+See "Deploying and Undeploying WebLogic Web Services" in Oracle Fusion Middleware Getting Started With JAX-WS Web Services for Oracle WebLogic Server.